morsh/twitter-databricks-analyzer-cicd/README.md

 - Make sure to deploy a test environment using the make script
 - Create a new Service Principal on Azure using [azure cli](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fen-us%2Fazure%2Fazure-resource-manager%2Ftoc.json&bc=%2Fen-us%2Fazure%2Fbread%2Ftoc.json&view=azure-cli-latest) or [azure portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal?view=azure-cli-latest)
 - Make sure to give the service principals permission on you azure subscription
+- Deploy the test environment to generate an `.env` file
 - Set the following environment variables
   - `DATABRICKS_ACCESS_TOKEN` - Access Token you created on the databricks portal
   - `DATABRICKS_URL` - Regional address of databrick, i.e. https://westeurope.azuredatabricks.net